guchenghao/Notes-for-VR-Papers-and-HCI/research_method_HCI_notes.md

 ### 3.5 Assumption of T-test and ANOVA
 ---

-Before running a t test or an F test, it is important to examine whether your data meet the assumptions of the two tests.
+Before running a t-test or an F-test, it is important to examine whether your data meet the assumptions of the two tests.

 * First, the errors of all data points should be independent of each other.
 If they are not independent of each other, the result of the test can be misleading.
 * Second, the errors in the data need to be identically distributed.